ashi24cc/Incremental-Training-Protein/README.md

 This has following main python files.
   1) Model.py - This python file contains the code for CNN-based segment encoder.
-  2) Incremental_Training.py - This contains the code for segmentation + incremental training.
+  2) Incremental_Training_Predict.py - This contains the code for segmentation + incremental training + Testing.
   3) Predict.py - This contains the code for the predicting on unseen data.
   4) Evaluate.py - This contains the code for the evaluation metrics.